cmakler/kgjs/docs/graph-objects/contour.md

 </div>

-They are actually closed paths, so if you fill them in you fill in the area above them:
+They are actually closed paths, so if you fill them in you fill in the area above them -- that is, the set of points for which the value of the function is greater than the level:

 <div width="500" height="410" class="codePreview">